Does it snow in Los Angeles at Christmas?

 Snow in the Los Angeles basin (where elevation ranges from sea level to about 1,200 feet and where most of the population lives) is quite rare.
 Average low temperatures in the basin typically do not dip below the 40s and less commonly into the high 30s.
 For measurable snow to occur, temperatures at ground level must be…

-READ ALSO: How can I make English my mother tongue?
+READ ALSO: How can I show my girlfriend I love her?

 How much precipitation does Los Angeles get per year?